 The California Department of Education (CDE) FDP is approved by the U.S. Department of Agriculture (USDA) to participate in the Pilot Project for the Procurement of Unprocessed Fruits and Vegetables.
 The goal of the pilot is to provide additional opportunities for FDP recipient agencies (RA) to use entitlement funds on fresh fruits and vegetables from USDA-approved pilot vendors.

 RAs must be approved by the FDP prior to procuring produce through the pilot.
 Approvals are based on established criteria, including geographic region, size of school district, participation method, and current farm to school activities.
-The FDP solicits RAs for applications during the months of November and December and is announced by standard Nutrition Services Division Listserv.
-RAs may apply by submitting requested information to the FDP pilot e-mail address at FFVPilot@cde.ca.gov.
+The FDP will solicit for applications when sufficient funding becomes available and will announce the application period by standard Nutrition Services Division Listserv.
+RAs interested in participating in the Pilot may be to be placed on a waiting list by submitting a request to the FDP pilot email address at FFVPilot@cde.ca.gov.

 Note: Interested RAs should view the USDA-approved vendors list to ensure approved pilot vendors are in distribution proximity.